In memory of Professor Ephraim Wadonda Chirwa

 Andrew Dorward – friend, collaborator, SOAS researcher till 2014.

-WRENmedia and former APRA colleague, Beatrice Ouma, pay a touching tribute to Ephraim, read their blog here
+WRENmedia and former APRA colleague, Beatrice Ouma, pays a touching tribute to Ephraim in her blog here